gyulanemeth/bluefox.email/courses/email-marketing-course-for-busy-saas-founders/index.md

 ## What You Will Learn from This Course

-(TODO: reepmhasize our focus on SaaS founders)
+This is a **practical, no-fluff course built for busy SaaS founders**.
+In just 6 lessons, you’ll go from zero to having a simple, effective email marketing engine up and running:

+1. **Send Your First Newsletter**
+   Get your first message out the door and learn the basics.

-Lesson 1: Send Your First Newsletter
+2. **Set Up Your First Welcome Flow**

-Lesson 2: Set up your first welcome flow

-Lesson 3: Educational email series as a lead magnet

-Lesson 4: Segmentation

-Lesson 5: Personalization

-Lesson 6: Other Lead magnet types
+   Onboard new signups with a simple 3-email sequence.

+3. **Educational Email Series as a Lead Magnet**
+   Attract new leads by teaching and building trust.

+4. **Segmentation**
+   Organize your subscribers into meaningful groups.

+5. **Personalization**
+   Make your emails feel relevant without being creepy.

+6. **Other Lead Magnet Types**
+   Explore additional formats (checklists, ebooks, templates, etc.).

+---

-::: warning Course material in-progress
+::: warning Course material in progress

-We are currently working on the course material.
-Feel free to sign up, and get the updates as soon as they are ready.
+We’re still working on the course content.
+Sign up now and you’ll get updates (and worksheets) as soon as each lesson is released.
 :::

 (TODO SIGNUP FORM HERE)